Farzinsvi/upkie_stand_up/README.md

 Below is a description of my workflow.

-Right now we are using a locally modified version of the [upkie](https://github.com/tasts-robots/upkie) repo, which you can find [here](https://github.com/mariogpascual).
+The locally modified version of the [upkie](https://github.com/tasts-robots/upkie) repo is no longer necessary.
+You can use either a local version of the __upkie__ or `pip install upkie`.
 My set up is:
 ```
 ├── envupkie
 ├── others